sam-andaluri/monitoring-workshop/exercises/2-targets/README.md

 1. Find the existing target file for the compute node in `/etc/prometheus/targets` Adding a new target configuration for the app_exporter

 > The following are examples only.
 Substitute appropriate hostnames.
-The solution filel for targets is also an example. *DO NOT USE worker-node.json as is.* Modify the existing target in /etc/prometheus/targets as per workshop instructions
+The solution file `worker-node.json` and starter file `file_sd_config.json` for targets are examples to give you an idea of what to expect.
+Do not use them as-is.
+Modify the existing target in /etc/prometheus/targets as per workshop instructions

 2. Edit /etc/prometheus/targets/worker-node.json (replace worker-node with your worker node hostname)